jmclawson/TopicKit/README.md

 4. [Download TopicKit] (https://github.com/jmclawson/TopicKit/archive/master.zip) from GitHub and unzip the files into one directory.
 5. Add the CSV file for your project into this same directory, or choose one of the sample data sets.
 (See below for more on project spreadsheets.)
 6. In RStudio, set your working directory to the folder containing TopicKit, e.g., `setwd("~/Documents/TopicKit")`.
-7. In the terminal pane, load `TopicKit.R` with the following command: `source("TopicKit.R")`.
+7. In the console pane, load `TopicKit.R` with the following command: `source("TopicKit.R")`.
-8. Follow the directions in the terminal window.
+8. Follow the directions in the console window.

 ## Using TopicKit
 Set the working directory and load TopicKit.R with `source('TopicKit.R')`.
 To collect a corpus and prepare it, run `do.preparation()`.
 The script will download text or HTML files, divide them into chunks of 1,000 words each, and do its best to extract a given part of speech (defaulting to common nouns).